 Review information about authorization requests when a recipient has Medicare/TPL coverage.

-In both cases, complete the MN–ITS COB and Services line level (PDF) with the all of the adjustments and remarks codes indicated on your Medicare EOMB information.
+In both cases, complete the MN–ITS MN–ITS Interactive Field Completion Guide (PDF) with the all of the adjustments and remarks codes indicated on your Medicare EOMB information.
 A claim that’s charge and adjustments are out of balance will suspend for review and are considered complex claims that may take up to 90 days to process.

 Submit services that are never covered by Medicare directly to MHCP.
 You do not need a denial from Medicare.